schuchert/wikispaces/pages/JMockIt.LoginServiceExample.md

 This line registers the class as a Java Agent.
 This means it will have access to classes as their bytecode is loaded.
 JMockIt looks at the class structure to see if there are annotations it cares about.
 If there are, then it processes that class and gives an updated version of the class back to the class loader.

 ## First Domain Test
-Now that you have the project setup and running, it's time to replace the// **fooShouldNotBeNull**// test with one that is relevant to our problem:
+Now that you have the project setup and running, it's time to replace the**fooShouldNotBeNull** test with one that is relevant to our problem:
-//**LoginServiceShould**//
+**LoginServiceShould**
 {% highlight java %}
 01: package schuchert.jmockit.ex;
 02: